 Patrick Langlois, a director since 2008, was the CFO and Vice-Chairman of the Management Board of Aventis from 2002 to 2005 and served for 30 years in various senior financial functions at Rhône-Poulenc and the Aventis Group in France and the USA.
 Prior to that, he was with Banque Louis-Dreyfus.
 He currently is General Partner of PJL Conseils, a consulting firm in healthcare.
 He holds a doctorate in economics from the University of Rennes (France).
-Patrick Langlois is Director on the Board of

-Directors and Chairman of the Audit Committee of Innate Pharma S.A.
-(France) and Chairman of BCELL DESIGN, French Private Company in immuno oncology (France).
+Over the past years, Patrick Langlois was Director on the Board of Directors and Chairman of the Audit Committee of INNATE PHARMA S.A.
+(France) for 12 years; Chairman of the board of Directors and Remuneration Committee of ONXEO and SENSORION respectively for 5 years; and Chairman of B CELL DESIGN, French Private Company in immune-oncology (France) until 2021.
 He is a French citizen.
 Patrick is the Chairman of Newron's audit and risk committee and member of the compensation and nomination committee.